pvtmert/esp32-at-ppp/README.md

 * ATDTPPPD;    Modem script compatible command to start PPPD.
 Enter 'PPPD' as the phone number in a modem script and it will issue this command to start PPPD.
 * ATDTPPPD     See above.

-run:
-$  make patch flash
-to update esp-idf and esp-lwip with changes to enable PPPD server and have a clean build.
+To update esp-idf and esp-lwip with changes to enable PPPD server and have an error-free build, run:

+$  `make patch`

+Exit out of the framework configuration menus (since the settings we need have not been added yet).

+Then, to configure, build and flash, run:

+$  `make menuconfig flash`

 You will need to enable PPP support and PPP server support in the framework configuration:

 Component config ---> LWIP ---> Enable PPP support (new/experimental) --->  Enable PPP server support (new/experimental)

+If you want, you can unpatch the source with:

+$  `make unpatch`

 [Full espressif AT command documentation](https://www.espressif.com/sites/default/files/documentation/ESP32_AT_Instruction_Set_and_Examples__EN.pdf)